 When to Plant Summer Bulbs

 Most bulbs need a well-draining site, to prevent molding and rotting.
 Amending the soil with compost or manure will help the bulbs grow, bloom and store energy.

 In general, you plant bulbs about three times as deep as their diameter.
-So if you have a bulb that is 2 inches around, you would plant it 6 inches deep.
-A 3 inch diameter bulb would be planted about nine inches deep.
+So if you have a bulb that is two inches around, you would plant it six inches deep.
+A three-inch diameter bulb would be planted about nine inches deep.
 The package the bulbs come in often tells you the planting depth for your specific bulbs.

 - Although you don't want to plant in soggy soil, once your bulbs are in the ground, you should water them in well.
 Then make sure they get regular water, but allow the soil to dry out between waterings.

-- Keep the area weed free.
+- Keep the area weed-free.
 This is true for most plants, especially while they are getting established.
 Weeds will compete with your plants for nutrients and the weeds often win.

 - If you intend to dig and store your bulbs over the winter or if bulbs are perennial in your area, you should give them some supplemental fertilizer every month or so during the growing season.
-Any balanced fertilizer, low in nitrogen is fine.
+Any balanced fertilizer that is low in nitrogen is fine.
 If you are growing your bulbs as annuals, feeding is not absolutely necessary, but a mid-summer dose of fertilizer will give them a second wind.

 If you’d like to get a quick start on growing your summer bulbs, you can pot them up indoors a month or two before it’s time to transplant them outdoors.
 Then you can either move them outside pot and all or transplant them into the garden.

 Of course, an even easier way to have summer bulbs blooming in your garden early is to purchase pre-grown bulbs.
 You can often find potted caladiums, elephant ears, begonias, and others for sale at the nursery, in the spring.